stateful/docs.runme.dev/docs/guide/helm.md

 helm status ingress-nginx
 ```

-## **Helm Rollback**
+## **Implementing Helm Rollback**

-`helm rollback` is a Helm command used to roll back a release to a previous version.
-It allows you to revert to a specific historical version of a Helm release in your Kubernetes cluster.
-Here’s how `helm rollback`
+In your Runme notebook, you can revert to a specific historical version of a Helm release within your Kubernetes cluster.
+Using the `helm rollback` command, Along side the name of the release and the revision number you want to deploy.

 ![helm rollback](../../static/img/guide-page/runme-helm-rollback.png)